 Maryland’s own energy resources include natural gas and the Calvert Cliffs Nuclear Power Plant, which produces enough carbon-free electricity each year to power over a million homes.

 Maryland’s commitment to smart energy use and protecting the environment is enthusiastic—and growing.
-The state’s new greenhouse gas emissions target—a reduction of 40 percent by 2030—is one of the strongest in the country.
+The state’s Renewable Portfolio Standard will require 50 percent renewable sources by 2030.

 Recently passed legislation will help, expanding the Electric Vehicle Tax Credit program and doubling the Charging Station Tax Rebate.
 Another measure furthers Maryland’s commitment to meet the goals of the Chesapeake Bay Watershed Improvement Plan.